hakansuku/D1APACTraining/6_3 Sending Continuous Delivery signals to Dynatrace.md

 - Select and install "Pipeline Utility Steps" Plugin
 - Also Select and install "Pipeline Stage View" Plugin

-> NOTE Make sure you have both plugins installed or you will encounter errors in 6.4 using PUSH and PULL workflows.
+> NOTE Make sure you have both plugins installed or you will encounter errors in workshop 6.4 using PUSH and PULL workflows.
+You are also able to restart Jenkins via

 ![](https://github.com/hakansuku/D1APACTraining/blob/main/images/SRE/steps.png?raw=true)